 Time-controlled settings can help to adapt the light to the natural sleep cycle, for example by automatically becoming softer half an hour before you plan to go to sleep.
 Smart lighting can also be connected to other smart devices in the home to create a harmonious overall concept.

 In addition to general lighting, targeted light sources play an important role in modern lighting design for the bedroom.
-Reading lamps with adjustable arms or headboards make it possible to read in the evening without disturbing your sleeping partner.
+Reading lamps with adjustable arms or headboards make it possible to read in the evening without disturbing your partner while they sleep.

 Choosing light sources with a low colour temperature for these lamps minimizes exposure to blue light, which can disturb sleep.
 Indirect lighting, such as lights mounted behind the headboard or on the ceiling, creates a soft, diffused light source that fills the room without glare.

 Take natural light into account: Planning should also take natural light into account.
 The right balance between natural and artificial light is crucial.
 During the day, the bedroom should receive enough natural light to support the circadian rhythm.
-However, it is important to have effective blackout solutions for the night and early morning hours to avoid overexposure that could disrupt sleep.
+Nevertheless, it is important to have effective dimming solutions for the night and early morning hours to avoid overexposure that could disrupt sleep.

 By combining individual lighting scenarios, smart lighting, targeted light sources and taking natural light into account, it is possible to create a bedroom that is not only aesthetically pleasing but also functional and contributes to well-being.

-Light for falling asleep: design and selection for children's and adults' bedrooms
+Light for falling asleep: design and selection for children's and adult bedrooms

-The design of the lighting in living rooms is a central aspect of well-being and increasing comfort in our homes.
+The design of lighting in living spaces is a key aspect of well-being and comfort in our homes.
 This applies in particular to bedrooms, where light not only shapes the atmosphere but also has a significant influence on our sleep.

-In particular, the differences between a children's room and the bedroom of adults requires differentiated consideration when planning and selecting the right light.
+In particular, the differences between a child's bedroom and an adult's bedroom require differentiated consideration when planning and selecting the right light.

 A sleep light plays an important role in both cases, but the specific needs and preferences vary considerably.
 In children's bedrooms, a sleep light not only serves to create a calming atmosphere that makes it easier to fall asleep, but often also has the function of conveying a sense of security and alleviating fears of the dark.